MarkNuar/Project_SE2/DD/2DD.md

 **POST**   &nbsp;&nbsp;&nbsp;&nbsp;/reports/default

-This request add a report to the system.
+This request adds a report to the system.

 **Fields**